MetaMask/rpc-cap/README.md

   requestUserApproval: async (domainInfo, req) => {
     const ok = await checkIfUserTrusts(domainInfo, req)
     return ok
-  },
+  }
+}

 // Same state that is emitted from `this.store.subscribe((state) => {})`,
 // Following the `obs-store` module framework.
-  // can be used to re-instantiate:
+// can be used to re-instantiate: const restoredState = getPersistedState()

-  initState: {
-    domains: {
-      'login.metamask.io': {
-        permissions: [
-          {
-            parentCapability: 'eth_write',
-            date: '0',
-          }
-        ]
-      }
-    }
-  }
-})
+const capabilities = new CapabilitiesController(capabilitiesConfig, restoredState)

 // Unlike normal json-rpc-engine middleware, these methods all require
-// a unique requesting-domain-string as the first argument. const domain = 'requestor.thatsite.com' engine.push(capabilities.providerMiddlewareFunction.bind(capabilities, domain))
+// a unique requesting-domain-string as the first argument. const domain = 'requestor.thatsite.com' engine.push(capabilities.providerMiddlewareFunction.bind(capabilities, domain)) engine.start()

-engine.push(finalMiddleware)
-engine.start()
 ```

+### Testing

+To run unit tests: `npm run build && npm run test`

+To test against an example dapp, serve the example using `npm run serve` and explore using [this branch of MetaMask](https://github.com/MetaMask/metamask-extension/tree/LoginPerSite).

 ## Internal RPC Methods

-The capabilities system adds new methods to the RPC, and you can modify what they are with a prefix of your chocie with the constructor param `methodPrefix`:
+The capabilities system adds new methods to the RPC, and you can modify their names with the `methodPrefix` contructor param:

-- getPermissions() - Returns the available (otherwise restricted) capabilities for the domain.
+- getPermissions () - Returns the available (otherwise restricted) capabilities for the domain.
-- requestPermissions(options) - Triggers the authroization flow, probably prompting user response, and creating the requested permissions objects if approved.
+- requestPermissions (options) - Triggers the authorization flow, probably prompting user response, and creating the requested permissions objects if approved.

 ## Object Definitions